-Apple is currently longer signing off on iOS 10.3.1 which means you can downgrade from iOS 10.3.1 in an effort to fix any problems you’re seeing with iOS 10.3.2 and your device.
-You can’t downgrade to anything older than iOS 10.3.1.
+Apple is currently signing off on iOS 10.3.2 which means you can downgrade in an effort to fix the problems you’re seeing on iOS 10.3.3.
+You can’t downgrade to anything older than iOS 10.3.2.

-If you’re new to the downgrade process, take a look at our detailed walkthrough.
+If you’re curious about the downgrade process and how it works, take a look at our detailed walkthrough.

 The iOS 10.3 update delivered over 60 known patches for potential exploits.
 That's substantial, even for a milestone upgrade.
 The previous version of iOS 10, iOS 10.2.1, brought 14 known patches.